Originally posted 2018-09-26 06:30:05.

-Back in 2005 and 2006, when I was writing Warm Pink, I was still very much in research.
+Back in 2008, when I was writing Warm Pink, I was still very much in research.
 I believed that transwomen were being erased by society, by health professionals and in the media.
 In some ways Warm Pink was my reaction against society’s attempt to erase the identity of an oppressed group altogether and at the same time an attempt to artistically engage with my own attraction to transwomen.
 Today, many of these concerns have been assuaged, but there is an increasing risk of a backlash against transition by a group calling themselves ‘gender-critical’.
 This is an alliance of transphobic feminists and homosexual males who prey on the understandable fears of parents.

-The book was also an attempt to publicise the fact that not only do young transwomen exist, but they have established, valid, lived histories which are consistent throughout the world.
-They know they are trans from before puberty.
+The book was an attempt to publicise the fact that not only do young transwomen exist, but they have established, valid, lived histories which are consistent throughout the world.
+They know they are trans from long before puberty.
 Their gender dysphoria is such that they simply cannot live as boys.
 They are almost exclusively attracted to men, and generally prefer the submissive role in sex.

 I explored these alternative sexualities through AnnaMaria’s relationship to Rafy — there was never any doubt in my mind that this was a case of unrequited desire — and Rafy’s with her prior mentor, Marina.

-Perhaps the most fascinating thing I discovered in researching the book was the extensive support network that exists for young trans women.
-Brazil is a conundrum: the culture is viciously macho and repressive, yet there are huge numbers of trans women.
+Perhaps the most fascinating thing I discovered in researching the book was the extensive support network that exists for young travestis.
+Brazil is a conundrum: the culture is viciously macho and repressive, yet there are huge numbers of transwomen.
 Murder rates against them are the highest reported in the world, yet Brazilian transgender beauty is iconic and has been celebrated for decades; witness Roberta Close.

 Janet Mock’s excellent Redefining Realness idescribes a very similar support network and how she, too, funded her transition through sex work.
 I think it shows great courage and integrity that she should be so open about this and I highly recommend her book.